 Causes of Constipation

-As food moves through the colon, the colon absorbs water from the food while it forms waste products, or stool.
+As food moves through the colon (large intestine), the colon absorbs water from the food while it forms waste products, or stool.
 Muscle contractions in the colon then push the stool toward the rectum.
 By the time stool reaches the rectum it is solid, because most of the water has been absorbed.
 Constipation occurs when the colon absorbs too much water or if the colon’s muscle contractions are slow or sluggish, causing the stool to move through the colon too slowly.
 As a result, stools can become hard and dry.
 Common causes of constipation are:

 - not enough fiber in the diet